The recipe prices will vary based on fluctuating grocery costs. Please use what is posted as a guide.

-- In medium bowl, whisk together flour, baking soda, and salt.
+- In a medium bowl, whisk together flour, baking soda, and salt.

-- Using a 2-Tablespoon scoop, scoop dough onto prepared baking sheets, spacing them 2 inches apart.
-Lightly press 3 white chocolate chunks into top of each cookie.
+- Using a 2-Tablespoon scoop, scoop dough onto prepared baking sheets, spacing them two inches apart.

-- Rotate cookie sheet, and return to oven to bake another 7-8 minutes or until cookie edges are set but centers are still soft and puffy.
+- Rotate cookie sheet, and return to oven to bake another 7-8 minutes or until cookie edges are set, but centers are still soft and puffy.

 - Cool cookies on the baking sheet for 10 minutes, then serve warm (my favorite) or transfer to a wire rack to cool.